 - Available at all USU campuses.

-Submit the USU undergraduate application and FAFSA by the priority deadline.
+Submit the USU undergraduate application and FAFSA by the priority deadline to be automatically considered for the Utah State Promise Scholarship.
 Awarding may continue after the deadline if funding is available.

 If you are awarded the scholarship, Utah State will pay any remaining tuition and student body fees when the semester starts.
 All you will have to do is get your books and head to class.